a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			2. If it is accessed more frequently
 	2. Web Application
 		1. User profile info (say it is from database)
+			1. If user asks for user profile again
+				1. Cached data can be returned
+3. Dynamic data that doesn't change frequently can be cached

 ### Caching Related Challenges ###